‘Infuriating’: Family of injured motorcyclist sounds off after Taunton police sergeant charged with DUI in crash

 TAUNTON, MASS.
-(WHDH) - A Rehoboth family is outraged at a Taunton police sergeant who has been charged with drunken driving and crashing into a man’s motorcycle, leaving him with serious injuries over the weekend.
+(WHDH) - A Rehoboth family is sharing their outrage after a Taunton police sergeant was charged with drunken driving in connection with a violent crash over the weekend that left one of their loved ones hospitalized with serious injuries.

 Shawn Smith, 49, of Raynham, has been placed on administrative leave after being arrested for a suspected drunken-driving crash that left a motorcyclist seriously injured, officials said.